devskill/project1/README.md

 # project1
 First project
 Hello World
-I have completed the demo
+I have completed the demo!